MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-quickstart-using-power-bi.md

 ## The data view in the center pane

 In the center (data) pane, data from the selected query is displayed.
-This is where much of the work in Power Query<!--Edit okay?
-I didn't know what this meant.--> is accomplished.
+This is where much of the work in Power Query is accomplished.

 In the following image, the Web data connection established earlier is displayed, the **Overall score** column is selected, and its column heading has been right-clicked to show the available shortcut menu items.
 Note that many of these shortcut menu items are the same as the buttons on the ribbon tabs.